wyatttroutman/Asp.net-MVC-Useful-Interfaces/IBaseService/README.md

 internal bool SendEmail(string[] toAddresses, string fromAddress, string[] ccAddresses, string subject, string body, IEnumerable<HttpPostedFileBase> attachments)
 ```

 This function operators under the precondition that all array parameters are non-empty arrays.
 You must configure the `server` and `port` options in this function to match your implementation.
 Anonymous sending must be enabled on the mail server.
-I recommened whitelisting your web server's IP address for anonymous sending on the mail server and not enabling it globally.
+I recommend whitelisting your web server's IP address for anonymous sending on the mail server and not enabling it globally.

 ## Liability